ByteMeHahaha/ByteMeHahaha/README.md

 ## About Me

 Heyo, I’m Ethan!
-I'm a South African second-year Bachelor of Computer Science student!
+I'm a second-year Bachelor of Computer Science student!

 - I’m mostly interested in web development, but am well-versed in a wide variety